Ukraine asks U.N. assembly to declare Crimea secession invalid

-UNITED NATIONS (Reuters) - Ukraine has circulated a draft resolution to the U.N.
+UNITED NATIONS, March 24 (Reuters) - Ukraine has circulated a draft resolution to the U.N.
 General Assembly that would declare invalid Crimea’s recent referendum calling for annexation to Russia, a document that echoes a text Moscow vetoed earlier this month in the Security Council.

 The new text, which U.N. diplomats said Ukraine distributed to the 193-nation assembly over the weekend, dismisses the referendum as “having no validity, (and) cannot form the basis for any alteration of the status of the Autonomous Republic of Crimea or of the City of Sevastopol.”